-Sometimes what really keeps you from creating outstanding content that keeps your readers up reading late at night is fear.
+Sometimes what really keeps you from creating viral content that keeps your readers up reading late at night is fear.

-It’s not that you lack knowledge, data, or insights about the audience.
+It’s not that you lack knowledge, data, or insights about your target audience.

 Maybe you don’t want people to criticize you on social media, or you’re scared that people won’t read your post.